bruceharrison1984/Schedulely/README.md

 The ultimate goal for this library was to create a blank canvas that allowed for users to create their own calendar and components for use in the grid system.
 This allows for users to easily add additional functionality without bloating the base library with features not everyone may want.

+The included default calendar components can be simply used as is, but the real power is being able to easily override these components.
+This allows consumers to use any state-management, styles, UX, or _whatever_ without needing them included in this library, and without interfering with it's behavior.

 ## Custom Components

 The default components contain very little behavior outside of simply being displayed.
 Implementing things such as `onClick` handlers or selection is entirely up to the end user.
 While the Default components can be restyled, the approach _we recommend is creating custom components for the display and actions that your project requires_.